truestamp/ulid-generator/README.md

 Calling the worker with no params will generate a JSON array with a single object that contains the following properties:

 - `monotonic` - a boolean indicating whether the monotonic ULID factory was used (default : true).
+- `t` - a timestamp of the Cloudflare Worker request time or timestamp override as a UNIX epoch in ms.
-- `ts` - an `ISO-8601` timestamp of the Cloudflare Worker request time.
+- `ts` - an `ISO-8601` timestamp of the Cloudflare Worker request time or timestamp override.
 - `ulid` - the ULID value.

 #### Example